 In Tired of setting up JavaScript environments?

-I explained how I use npm
+I explained how I use npm to configure a working environment, where

 all Babel and editor related configuration files are automatically